Allographa hypostictica: Taxonomy

 Allographa hypostictica was formally described by the lichenologists Klaus Kalb and Andre Aptroot in 2018.
-The type specimen was collected in the Serra do Espinhaço, specifically Serra do Caraça, Minas Gerais, Brazil, on a sandstone boulder in an open cerrado at an elavation of 1450 m.
+The type specimen was collected in the Serra do Espinhaço, specifically Serra do Caraça, Minas Gerais, Brazil, on a sandstone boulder in an open cerrado at an elevation of 1450 m.
 The specific epithet hypostictica refers to the presence of the chemical compound hypostictic acid, a rare lichen product in the genus Allographa.